 pp. 206 - 207

 Helene Cixous calls a “blood knowledge” that bleeds across the ontological divisions of the inhuman, then blood contains, retains, and coheres to the potentialities and actualities of sense that coal opens—and coal is a motor of socialities that configure and carry the Anthropocenic body politic into being.
 The blood knowledge describes how it changes the way in which the Anthropocene is approached in terms of the material processes of subjectification.
-The writing is also about being drawn by the blood, how it creates certain emotions and pleasures, forms of socialities and labour and even political, sexual powers and labours.
-The body isn't so just the human, mortal piece of flesh but as well something whole, the connections between everything we can find in the world, even if they have bigger or smaller impact, the impact of all what is surrounding us is still there.
+The writing is also about being drawn by the coal (in the blood), how it creates certain emotions and pleasures, forms of socialities and labour and even political, sexual powers and labours.
+The body isn't just human, mortal piece of flesh but as well something other (containg infhuman forces), the connections between everything we can find in the world, even if they have bigger or smaller impact, the impact of all what is surrounding us is still there.
 As Yusuff writes: “The imperative must be not to see fossil fuels as practices per se, nor behavioral configurations, but to follow fossil fuels across different social, political, geophysical strata, to see where and how they take us—how we become affiliated—so that, as George Orwell comments in The Road to Wigan Pier, “we are capable of forgetting it [coal] like we forget the blood in our veins” (Orwell 1958, 35)”

 The coal is written into the bodies of the workers, it's in their blood.
-They create even somewhat of a coal cult.
+They create even somewhat of a coal cult and intimate socialites.
 They have their tattoos, they own rituals, they pray to the saint that should give blessing to the mines.
-The coal is also written to much more bodies for example as pollution.
+The coal is also written into many more bodies for example as pollution.
 The coal created our body also through technologies, that came with the coal explosion, it help with medicine, movement with ships and trains and a lot of other connections.
 We also have created the body of the coal.
 It can also disrupt and cure out bodies.
 Yusuff writes on this: “Such blood knowledge of fossil fuels is corporeal, social, and planetary: it intersects with the deep geologic tissue of the earth and our bodily pleasures and pain.
 The expression of blood affiliation might be understood as a point of access to studying the geologic matrix as it pertains to both power and possibility (what kinds of obligations are in the blood that make choices about fossil fuels “impossible” or at least forms of inheritance that need to be scrutinized, as well as treated with a certain tenderness, as inheritances that have both bequeathed and nourished “us” in their violent relations).”
+This needs again a sentence of interpreation

+Your writing gets much better here!
+Continue in this vein!